+We strongly recommend that all MA students attend and possibly present at a professional conference during their time in the program.
 Although we cannot guarantee it, we try to provide funding to attend conferences like TESOL as well as other local conferences.
-If you are seeking conference travel funding, you are required to submit an online form to the EAL program.
+If you are seeking conference funding, you are required to submit an online form to the EAL program.
 An email that includes information about this and a link to the online form is sent to all EAL students every semester.
 The deadlines for applications are usually in early September and February, respectively.
-Please note that the fall application covers travel from July 1 to December 31 while the spring application covers travel from January 1 to June 30.
+Please note that the fall application covers conference funding from July 1 to December 31 while the spring application covers conference funding from January 1 to June 30.
 We use the following "priority criteria" as we make decisions on the applications: